 The situation is very different with generic top-level domains.
 The operators of gTLDs are, almost without exception, bound by a single set of policies that are developed collectively within ICANN.
 An operator's rights to a specific gTLD are also designated by ICANN.

 These fundamental differences between ccTLDs and gTLDs impact not only the use of IANA functions but also the relationship and underlying understanding of the role of IANA and its contractor, ICANN.
-Where there may be opportunities to simplify processes for gTLDs given the tight relationship between a gTLD operator, the IANA functions and ICANN; such simplification would be anathema to a ccTLD community that has consistently rejected a contractual relationship with ICANN.
+Where there may be opportunities to simplify processes for gTLDs given the tight relationship between a gTLD operator, the IANA functions and ICANN, such simplification would be anathema to a ccTLD community that has consistently rejected a contractual relationship with ICANN.

 Within the ccTLD and gTLD groupings, there are a number of significant sub-groups whose main characteristics are unlikely to change and so must be considered equally.